HoogsterInc/AtomsPast_Documents/Rules.md

 Ranges for anything requiring LoS have to count the grid spaces the imaginary LoS line would cross.

+#### Ranges and Higher Ground

+When calculating Range for models with different Higher Ground values, the Range is calculated by taking half the difference in Higher Ground, rounded down.
+So a Unit with a sword attempting to attack and Archer on a grid space with one Higher Ground value, would take 1 / 2 = .5 then rounded down = 0.

+Example: A Soldier on flat ground (Higher Ground 0) with a Melee Range 1 sword attempts attacking a Archer who is on Higher Ground 1.
+Horizontally the Archer is just one grid space away, so within range of the Solder's sword.
+When we take into account the Higher Ground difference the Archer is still withing Range 1 (Higher Ground difference = 1.
+Range modified by 1 / 2 rounding down (.5 rounded down to 0)).
+If the Archer was on Higher Ground 2, then the Soldier would need a melee weapon with Melee Range 2 or greater to have Range for a Melee Attack against the Archer.

 # FOR LATER

 # Rules I need to clarify and link to